Skip to content

 Typed Resource Options#

-Kubenix has done a great work with generating nix options definitions from official json schemas and nixidy builds on top of this.
+Kubenix has done a great work with generating nix options definitions from official JSON schemas and nixidy builds on top of this.

 All core Kubernetes resources are imported by default in nixidy along with Argo CD's Application and AppProject.
 Every resource can be defined under applications.<applicationName>.resources.<group>.<version>.<kind> but is also offered as an alias applications.<applicationName>.resources.<attrName> where <attrName> is the plural form of the kind in camelCase.